secure-batcave/grafana_loki_promtail_cowrie_system/honeypot/cowrie_configs.md

 ## 2. Customize `cowrie.cfg`

-The `cowrie.cfg` file allows you to manipulate various aspects of the honeypot’s behavior to make it appear more realistic.
+The `cowrie.cfg` file allows you to manipulate various aspects of the honeypot’s behavior.

 ### Edit the Configuration File
 Navigate to the configuration directory and open the file: